 Fruit and herbal tea

 Fruit and herbal teas are a great source of antioxidants, vitamins and minerals.
 You can enjoy them hot or cold and they are incredibly easy to make at home (see our link below for ideas), or try store-bought packets.
 Many homemade fruit tea recipes include quite a bit of sugar.
 A good rule of thumb is to cut the sugar in half- or even try it without the sugar first, and adjust from there.
 Remember it’s not meant to be overly sweet, just a boost of flavor.
+Use a sweetener like honey or unrefined sugar to avoid issues linked to sugar substitutes or refined sugar.
 While the majority of teas are safe, be aware that some herbal teas may interact with medications- for example patients on anticoagulant drugs should avoid herbal teas containing coumarin.
 Speak to your provider to double check about any risks.

 Cocktails are a significant source of sugar, apart from the additional calories that they contain.
 Consuming alcohol also has its own health risks, including higher risk of certain types of cancer, high blood pressure, pancreatitis, accidental death or injury, and more.
-Mocktails allow us to have the experience of a nice drink without the downsides.
+To meet the market demand for calorie-friendly drinks, many companies have also turned to using sugar substitutes, which have recently been shown to have their own health concerns too (read here about the studies on erythritol and sucralose).
+Homemade mocktails allow us to have the experience of a nice drink without the downsides.
 People of all ages can enjoy these, making it a fun activity to put together as a group.
 Some of our favorite choices, including a tasty orange cranberry apple spritzer, are shared below.

 Courtney Medical Group is a participant in the Amazon Services LLC